mikedaf/Assetto-Corsa-Evo-Proton-Pterodactyl-Egg/README.md

 * A running Pterodactyl Panel instance.
 * SSH access to your Pterodactyl Host Node (the server running the Docker daemon).
-* Docker installed on Host
+* Docker Installed on Host

 ## Step 1: Host Node Preparation